 - Jot down ideas to tweet – If you are not logged into Twitter, but have a great idea for a tweet, have a fluid document or location that you can compile your ideas so great content is at your finger tips when you are on Twitter.

-- Syndicate – Use tools such as Twitterfeed or Hootsuite to feed your blog into your Twitter account, so that your blog posts are automatically posted to Twitter while they are timely.
+- Syndicate – Use tools like Loomly or Hootsuite to feed your blog into your Twitter account, so that your blog posts are automatically posted to Twitter while they are timely.

 - Figure out where Twitter fits into your routine – Integrate Twitter into your everyday routine.
 Do you tweet with your first cup of coffee or over lunch?
 Maybe it is part of routine of checking your email or voice mail a few times a day.
 See what works for you and build on it.